 Due to the pandemic Derbyshire Archaeology Day 2021 was an online event via the Demio webinar platform.
-The 2021 edition of ACID (Archaeology and Conservation in Derbyshire) magazine is also now available online – click here – and we hope to have printed copies available to collect from the DAS Library later in the year.
+The 2021 edition of ACID (Archaeology and Conservation in Derbyshire) magazine is also now available online – click here – and printed copies can be collected from the DAS Library.

 - Excavation at Staunton Lane End Cottage, Ticknall– Sue Brown (Ticknall Archaeological Research Group)

 - Sadler Bridge Studios, Bold Lane, Derby.
 Activity at the fringe of medieval Derby-Richard Gregory (Oxford Archaeology North)

 - Investigations at Dovecliff Weir, Egginton-Kris Krawiec (Trent and Peak Archaeology)